Vacuum Static Spaces with Positive Isotropic Curvature: Abstract

 \section{Abstract}

-In this paper, we study vacuum static spaces with positive isotropic curvature.
-We prove that if $(M^n, g, f)$, $n \ge 4$, is a compact vacuum static space with positive isotropic curvature, then up to finite cover, $M$ is isometric to a sphere ${\Bbb S}^n$ or the product of a circle ${\Bbb S}^1$ with an $(n-1)$-dimensional sphere ${\Bbb S}^{n-1}$.
+In this paper, we study geometric structures of compact static vacuum spaces and function theoretic properties for the potential functions satisfying the static vacuum equation.
+In particular, we investigate some geometric conditions that static vacuum spaces are warped product and Bach flat.
+As an application, we prove that if a triple $(M^n, g, f), n \ge 4$, is a compact static vacuum space satisfying $\omega:=df \wedge i_{\n f}{\mathring {\rm Ric}} = 0$, then $M$ is either isometric to a round sphere or a warped product of a circle with a compact Einstein manifold of positive Ricci curvature, up to finite cover.
+Furthermore, if $(M, g)$ has positive isotropic curvature, then $M$ is either isometric to a round sphere or a product ${\Bbb S}^1 \times {\Bbb S}^{n-1}$.